 “If there is a surviving spouse or other joint account holder, make sure to notify any credit card company, financial services institutions, brokerage firms and lenders — especially mortgage companies — of the death,” Levin said.

 [Editor’s Note: Remember, it’s important to keep an eye on your credit, too, for signs of identity theft.
-You can do so by pulling your credit reports for free each year at AnnualCreditReport.com and viewing your free credit report summary, updated each month, on Credit.com.]
+You can do so by pulling your credit reports for free each year at AnnualCreditReport.com and viewing your free credit report summary, updated every 14 days, on Credit.com.]

 More on Identity Theft: